huhwt/huhwt-xtv/README.md

 Viewports, from a height of 16,384 pixels it becomes critical.)

 * Optional feature: CCE export.
-    - If the extension module HuHwt-CCE from version 2.20 is installed, the persons and families currently displayed in XTV can be transferred to the collection container.On/off fold buttons are displayed for the family boxes.
+    - If the extension module HuHwt-CCE from version 2.20 is installed, the persons and families currently displayed in XTV can be transferred to the collection container.

 Control fields in the view itself: